 The Correlation Coefficient simply measures the strength of the association between two values or events.
 If I see a direct pattern of one value changing in sync when another value changes, then I can assign a high coefficient of correlation.
 But that is still not causation.
 Why is it so important to have causation?
 Let’s look at another example of what happens when correlation is used incorrectly.

 Just because we observe one value as going up and observe another value go up, does not mean they have anything to do with each other.
 The Number of Requests and Memory example above is a good example, and understandably confusing.
 Let’s look at a more obvious example.
 Tyler Vigen did some great work using US Census data to look for spurious correlations in random public data and came up with some great conclusions.
 Did you know that margarine consumption can cause divorce?

 Clearly there’s no connection between margarine consumption and divorce rates but this is the exact conclusion that some APM vendors make when they use correlation to determine what’s wrong with your Enterprise Data Center.

 A better way

-There are many products on the market which use correlation but claim confidence in the conclusions like its causation.
-The APM market is no exception.
+There’s lots of products on the market which use correlation but claim confidence in the conclusions like its causation.
+The APM Market is no exception.
 We’ve probably all heard the statement “correlation does not imply causation”.
 It’s not uncommon for products to claim a relationship between two observables simply because they happened at the same time.
 The Request/Memory and the Divorce/Margarine stories are good examples.
 Multi-threaded computing systems are another example of where time based correlation can be dangerous and lead to very wrong conclusions.